 The entire site has been the property of the state since 1930; when the public estate was created, article 230 of the law dated 23 February 2005 stated that the possessions making up the domain were given over to it without restriction or exceptions.
-In keeping with the founding texts, the missions of the National Domain of Chambord are as follows:
+In keeping with the founding texts, the missions of the domaine national de Chambord are as follows:

-1°) To preserve, inventory, protect, restore, enrich for the government’s accounts, reveal the value and highlight for the public the moveable and immovable property that make up the National Domain of Chambord;
+1°) To preserve, inventory, protect, restore, enrich for the government’s accounts, reveal the value and highlight for the public the moveable and immovable property that make up the domaine national de Chambord;

 2°) Provide, by any appropriate means, a welcome for the broadest possible public to the château and the domain, increase visits to the château and the domain, contribute to spreading knowledge about the two and its collections, developing and carrying out educational and public events in order to ensure equal access to culture for all;